George Butler (filmmaker): Photography

 Butler's photographs have appeared in many major publications including Time, Smithsonian, Vogue, Newsweek, Sports Illustrated, Vanity Fair and The New York Times.
 His work has been showcased in a one-man show at the International Center of Photography in New York, and exhibited in the Detroit collection, among other galleries around the country.
 Additionally, Butler is known for his life-size portraits of Arnold Schwarzenegger.

 Unfinished projects

 A lifelong conservationist (The Lord God Bird, In the Blood), Butler was working on a two-film project—a feature documentary and an IMAX film—about the imperiled tiger.
 Both films follow world-renowned big cat biologist Dr. Alan Rabinowitz as he travels deep into the mangrove forests of the Sundarbans, searching for its legendary royal Bengal tigers—one of the world's largest remaining tiger populations, and last hopes for the species' survival.
-The IMAX film is scheduled for release in 2021.
+The IMAX film is scheduled for release in 2023.

 Reportedly, White Mountain Films is also developing a medical thriller probing the mystery of how "shell shock" affects the brains of soldiers and veterans.
 The project is based on author Caroline Alexander's National Geographic cover story.

 Personal life

-Butler died from pneumonia in Holderness, New Hampshire, on 21 October 2021, at the age of 78.
+Butler, who had been battling Parkinson's disease, died from pneumonia at his farm in Holderness, New Hampshire, on 21 October 2021, at the age of 78.